-RO = reeds off
+RO = reeds off (only for Jubilate)

 Located to the far right of the presets is the RO (Reeds Off) thumb piston.
 By pushing this piston all reeds will be switched off at once.
 As long as the RO piston is switched on no reeds can be switched on.